pmerson/ADR-template/ADR-template.md

 Describe here the forces that influence the design decision, including technological, cost-related, and project local.

 ## Decision
 Describe here our response to these forces, that is, the design decision that was made.
-State the decision in full sentences, with active voice ("We will ... ").
+State the decision in full sentences, with active voice ("We will...").

 ## Rationale
 Describe here the rationale for the design decision.
-Also indicate the rationale for significant rejected alternatives.
+Also indicate the rationale for significant *rejected* alternatives.
 This section may also indicate assumptions, constraints, requirements, and results of evaluations and experiments.

 ## Status
 [Proposed | Accepted | Deprecated | Superseded]